aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1459-Clustering Algorithms: K-Means.md

 ### Cons:

 * Number of clusters must be pre-determined.
-K-means algorithm is not able to guess how many clusters exist in the data.
-Determining number of clusters may well be a challenging task.
+The K-means algorithm cannot guess how many clusters exist in the data.
+Determining the number of clusters may well be a challenging task.
 * Can only draw linear boundaries.
-If there is a non-linear structure separating groups in the data, k-means will not be a good choice.
+If a non-linear structure separates groups in the data, k-means will not be a good choice.
-* Slows down as the number of samples increases because at each step, k-means algorithm accesses all data points and calculates distances.
+* Slows down as the number of samples increases because, at each step, the k-means algorithm accesses all data points and calculates distances.
 * Sensitive to outliers

 ## Notebook